diegopereiraeng/kubernetes-snapshot-extension/README.md

 # AppDynamics Kubernetes Snapshot Extension

+## What is New?

+New Metrics:

+Cluster
+*Total Memory, CPU and PODs
+*Total Allocation Memory, CPU and PODS
+*Number of Nodes
+*Total NameSpaces with running Pods

+Masters - New Folder Summary:
+*Total Memory, CPU and PODs
+*Total Allocation Memory, CPU and PODS

+Workers - New Folder Summary:
+*Total Memory, CPU and PODs
+*Total Allocation Memory, CPU and PODS

+## What changed?

+Cluster Metric names:
+Changed Pending to PendingPods
+Changed Running to RunningPods
+Changed Failed to FailedPods

+## What was fixed?

+Pod Restarts metric for cluster now do diff from the last run

 ## Use Case

 The extension monitors events and the state of Kubernetes or OpenShift clusters, records attributes of resources: pods, endpoints, daemon sets, replica sets, deployments and nodes.